microsoft/vscode-cpptools/Extension/Reinstalling the Extension.md

 <h1 data-loc-id="reinstalling.extension.heading">Reinstalling the C/C++ Extension</h1>

 <p data-loc-id="reinstall.extension.text1">When reinstalling an equivalent version of an extension, VS Code may reuse the existing extension directory.
-To prevent this from occuring when reinstalling the C/C++ extension, it may be necessary to first delete the existing extension directory.</p>
+To prevent this from occurring when reinstalling the C/C++ extension, it may be necessary to first delete the existing extension directory.</p>

 <p data-loc-id="reinstall.extension.text2">Installed extension directories can be found under one of the following paths under your user directory (`%USERPROFILE%` on Windows, or `$HOME` on Linux and macOS)</p>